5.2 Operables

 The Perform Fizz Buzz declaration needs updating as well:

 The resulting code maintains most of its abstraction, is cleaner looking, and more readable.
 Perform Fizz Buzz requires its specific operables, but all of them except On Default could change freely.
-Only On Default is to maintain Neither Fizz Nor Buzz Number as its first context for Otherwise to ultimately update with its own number.
+Only On Default is required to maintain Neither Fizz Nor Buzz Number as its first context for Otherwise to ultimately update with its own number.
 As discussed above, the provided on default operable can include any number of other contexts that ultimately determine what operation(s) will be performed upon evaluate on default.

 While not explicitly discussed, compositions used as inputs to operations work the same way as operables.
 There is the basic Composition type for the loosest abstraction and the more restrictive custom types that allow the operation to inject its own contexts, with any number of other contexts possibly being carried along with the input composition to influence the eventual evaluation.